blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

     }
 ```

-This looks a bit weird, but it makes sense.
-First we define a generic type, it takes a type and returns a new type that uses the input type. in this case we pass in a `msg`, which will be our `Msg` union type from our CounterList app.
-The function annotations are suited to the type of message: the `modfiyMsg` will be used to pass a `CounterModifier` and a `CounterID` to the `modifyCounter` function in our main app.
+This looks a bit weird, but it makes sense if we break it down.
+First, we define a sort of "generic" type, it takes a type and returns a new type that uses the input type.
+In this case we pass in a `msg`, which will be our `Msg` union type from our CounterList app.
+The function annotations are suited to the type of message: the `modifyMsg` will be used to pass a `CounterModifier` and a `CounterID` to the `modifyCounter` function in our main app.
 The `removeMsg` only requires the `CounterID` of the counter to be removed.
-We then define a config function which takes our messages and returns a Config type.
+We then define a config function which takes our messages and returns a `Config` type.

 That's all the changes to the counter itself, now we can make something with it!

 #### Counter List

-The app itself is pretty standard fair, we use the standard `Html.program`.
+The app itself is pretty basic, we use the standard `Html.program`.
 The model looks like this:

 ```Elm
 import ReusableCounter exposing (..)